Digital Sector

 laCollection, Paris | Jack Butcher, Tyler Hobbs

-Louise Alexander / Fellowship, Porto Cervo | Holly Herndon & Mat Dryhurst, Trevor Paglen
+Louise Alexander / Fellowship, Los Angeles, Porto Cervo | Holly Herndon & Mat Dryhurst, Trevor Paglen

-Nguyen Wahed, London | Andreas Gysin & Sidi Vanetti, Leander Herzog & Kim Asendorf, Zach Lieberman, Sarah Meyohas, Vera Molnár & aurèce vettier, Rik Oostenbroek, Nicolas Sassoon, Lars Wander
+Nguyen Wahed, London | Andreas Gysin & Sidi Vanetti, Zach Lieberman, Sarah Meyohas, Vera Molnár & aurèce vettier, Rik Oostenbroek, Nicolas Sassoon, Lars Wander

 objkt.one, Zurich* | Lorna Mills

-Office Impart, Berlin | Ana Maria Caballero, Jonas Lund
+OFFICE IMPART, Berlin | Ana Maria Caballero, Jonas Lund

 Schierke Seinecke, Frankfurt* | Friedemann Banz & Giulia Bowinkel

-Tender, New York* | Alkan Avcıoğlu, Michael Mandiberg, Katie Morris, Rudxane, Marcel Schwittlick
+TENDER, New York* | Alkan Avcıoğlu, Michael Mandiberg, Katie Morris, Rudxane, Marcel Schwittlick

 *First Participation in Paris Photo